heatherjzhou/ClipperQTL/README.md

 BiocManager::install("qvalue") #Needed for the standard variant of ClipperQTL.

 #install.packages("devtools")
-install_github("JSB-UCLA/Clipper") #Needed for the Clipper variant of ClipeprQTL.
+install_github("JSB-UCLA/Clipper") #Needed for the Clipper variant of ClipperQTL.
 ```

 Next, install tabix by installing HTSlib.
 You may follow the